 - Bake for 20 minutes.
 Remove the parchment and filling, but save them for the future (I keep mine in a container, along with the parchment for pre-baking future crusts).

 - Use the tip of a fork to pierce holes on the bottom and sides of the crust.
 Bake for 8 to 10 minutes more, until the crust is golden.
-Let cool for 10 minutes before moving onto the next step in your recipe.
+Let cool for at 10 minutes, and up to 2 hours, before moving onto the next step in your recipe.